Flexible Webhook Quickstart

 In this example, select all fields:

 2-5.
-Set the Webhook URL
+Configure the Webhook URL

 2-6.
 Live Testing

-You can validate your configuration before creating the webhook.
+Validate your configuration before creating the Webhook.

 2-7.
 Complete Webhook Creation

-3. Verify Webhook Reception
+3. Verifying Webhook Delivery

 Payload Structure